Lenses supports AVRO which is a great choice for a data serialization format:

 New Schema button on the right-hand side.
 This presents a template

 AVRO schema in JSON format.
 Construct your schema and submit the request.
-Lenses with validate the
+Lenses will validate the

 schema before it is deployed.